 Your standard laptop.
 The standard laptop these days holds anywhere from 4-16gb of RAM.
 Pretty much all Windows based laptops have minimal to some upgradeability.
 8gb will suffice for most users.

 Yet in a product like the new Apple Retina generation unibody laptops, the RAM is actually soldered to the motherboard, making it impossible to upgrade.
-Apple gives you up to 16gb of DDR3 1600 RAM in their laptops, and as those computers are very efficient, you can certainly get more than you actually need.
-For most gaming, 8gb will be plenty fast.
-Apple's OS automatically fills nearly all available RAM with spare data to speed up your computer, so it will look like you are using more than you are.
-If you are photo editing and doing massive HD movie making, perhaps 16gb would be better for you.
+Apple gives you up to 16gb of DDR3 1600 RAM in their laptops.
+The newer apple operating systems compress some of the data stored in the ram for more efficient use.
+For most general use 8gb will be fine.
+Apple's OS also automatically fills nearly all available RAM with spare data to speed up your computer, so it will look like you are using more than you are.
+If you are photo editing and doing HD movie production, perhaps 16gb would be better for you.
 The easiest, safest way to get Apple compatible RAM is through OWC.
 As a notice though, I would advise watching your budget with Apple products, as they can get quite expensive, quite fast.
 However, none of this is meant to discourage you from Apples amazing product line.

 Now on to the standard desktop PC.

 The standard desktop PC has many configuration options.
 Even all in one computers can hold 16-32gb of RAM, and it is a little bit cheaper than laptop memory.
 With these computers, you will never have to worry about your RAM being non-exchangeable/upgradeable, because desktop memory is probably the easiest to fiddle around with.
 All desktops are capable of being opened to remove and add memory, add PCI peripherals as well as add other components.
 For the at home web surfer who might occasionally run Office, 4gb will serve you well.
 For a little extra pop, try 6 or 8gb.
 If you are interested in lots gaming, please, get an actual gaming PC.